a20 Joe Salmons : Language Sciences, University of Wisconsin

 Books

 In preparation Dialect.
 Oxford: Oxford University Press.
-This is almost in complete draft.
+(Initial draft done.)

 In preparation Member of the editorial team, Companion to Diachrony.
 5 volumes.
 Oxford: Wiley-Blackwell.